SOC 2 Type 2 for Cloud Security

 Cloud Vendors as Third-Party Risks

-Managing third-party risk is an important aspect in the overall risk management process.
+Managing third-party risk is an important aspect of the overall risk management process.
 Cloud providers are third parties that store or process valuable information.
 “From a cybersecurity perspective, third party risks frequently involve a set of threats that may exceed the scope of the organization’s risk management activities.
 Some organizations focus too narrowly on risks.
 For example, when hosting data in the cloud, most organizations ask the vendor for attestations or some evidence of cybersecurity capability.

 IoT and Cloud

 Connected devices and cyber-physical systems are becoming more prevalent in enterprise environments.
-As the cloud environment expands to encompass these technologies, the connected world depends on devices to manage, orchestrate and provision data.
+As the cloud environment expands to encompass these technologies, the connected world depends on devices to manage, orchestrate, and provision data.
 By 2023, the number of connected devices is forecast to reach 20 billion.
 This increase in volume is a growing challenge for service providers tasked with trying to keep their networks secure and for enterprises and critical infrastructure entities deploying and managing devices.

 Insecure data flow from the edge to the cloud is a concern of the Internet of Things (IoT) model of data processing.
 Data processing can be done either at the edge or at the cloud.
 Edge computing provides a way to allow applications and services to gather or process data to the local computing devices, away from centralized nodes, enabling analytics and knowledge generation to the logical extremes of the network.
 Although edge computing enhances instantaneous response and subsequent decision-making (e.g., use of machine learning [ML] to make autonomous decisions), it also results in a distributed, unsafe and uncontrollable disarray of data, which can become critical when taking into account the amount and the sensitivity of data that are transmitted.
-Limited processing and storage capabilities of some endpoints may restrict security features such as authentication, encryption and integrity protection mechanisms, jeopardizing both access control and the confidentiality or integrity of data transmitted to the cloud.
+Limited processing and storage capabilities of some endpoints may restrict security features such as authentication, encryption, and integrity protection mechanisms, jeopardizing both access control and the confidentiality or integrity of data transmitted to the cloud.
 Even when security features are enabled, faulty implementation can have a great impact on the security of the entire model.

 Distributed denial-of-service (DDoS) botnet attack is another top IoT risk.